Ryan-ED/azura-assignment/README.md

 # Azura Developer Test

+## How to run this app

+1. Clone this repo
+2. `cd` into the project directory
+3. Assuming you have docker installed, run `docker-compose up -d`
+4. Once the container is up, run `npm i`
+5. After npm is done installing, run `npm run start`
+6. Click on the link in the console or go to `localhost:3000` in your browser

+---

+## Assignment Details

 Please read through in detail.
 Before beginning the project to ensure that you understand exactly what needs to be done

 ## Create a website in NodeJS/HTML consisting of two pages